 8. Will I see native people?

 The native communities in the Park are not accessible for tourists.
-The chances of seeing nomadic people living in isolation is very low as the tourism zones are established to avoid areas they use, but in case you come across them, you should leave the area and avoid any contact with them and immediately report the incident to the Park staff.
+The chances of seeing nomadic people living in isolation are very low as the tourism zones are established to avoid areas they use, but in case you come across them, you should leave the area and avoid any contact with them and immediately report the incident to the Park staff.

 9. Should I bring biodegradable shampoo and soap?

-If possible, yes please.
+If possible, yes, please.
 You will be helping protect the environment.

 10. Is it cold in the Amazon region?